ThemindaKirulapana/image-restoration-flask-Rrandome-sampling/README.md

 # Flask App for Image Restoration

 When you upload an image, you can view the restored verison of it using this app.
+apply_nonlinear_filter: Applies a non-linear filter to the input image using a median filter.

+richardson_lucy_deconvolution: Implements the Richardson-Lucy deconvolution algorithm.
+It iteratively refines an estimate of the original image based on a given kernel and number of iterations.

 ## Installation